 McEwan made the transition to the higher division with ease, drawing on his experience with Blackpool ten years earlier.
 He started all 53 League and Cup ties in the 1985/86 season, scoring 13 goals as City inhabited the top half of the table and briefly flirted with the prospect of a first ever promotion to the top flight before falling away during a poor run of form in April 1986.
 Between late October 1985 and early March 1986 McEwan scored ten goals in 25 starts, an excellent return for a defender that included a brace in a 5-0 defeat of Fulham.
 Stan started the 1986/87 season in the City first team but missed a month of football during September 1986, a period that saw young defender Richard Jobson start to come to the fore.
 McEwan was restored to fitness in October 1986 and remained a first team choice until the New Year, when Horton decided to put his faith in the silky defensive qualities of Jobson.
 McEwan made only one further start for the Tigers, the first game of the 1987/88 season, before departing in December 1987.

-Stanley McEwan was born in Cambuskenneth, a village on the edge of Stirling next to the River Forth, but was raised and schooled near Wishaw in the South East Glasgow coal mining belt.
+Stanley McEwan was born and raised in Newmains, a former coal mining community on the eastern fringe of Wishaw in the South East Glasgow coal mining belt.
 Despite his Scottish upbringing his break in professional football came at Blackpool, coming through the juniors at Bloomfield Road and making his senior debut at 17 in a December 1974 Second Division match at West Bromwich.
 He established himself in the Blackpool first team during the latter half of the 1975/76 season, though he missed much of the 1976/77 season when the Tangerines narrowly missed out on promotion to the top flight.
 McEwan was restored to the first team for the 1977/78 season and scored his first senior goal in late April 1978 against Crystal Palace, though this was not enough to avoid relegation to the Third Division at the end of the season.

 McEwan stayed with Blackpool for four more seasons and began to take penalties in the 1978/79 season – he scored 14 times in the 1979/80 season and finished joint top goalscorer in the League as the Tangerines continued to slide down the Football League ladder.
 A second relegation in 1980/81 season saw Blackpool land in the fourth tier and in July 1982 Stan was lured away to join Third Division Exeter City, having made 259 appearances for the Bloomfield Road side and scored 34 goals.
 Exeter were struggling at the foot of the Third Division table during Stan’s two seasons at St James Park and were bottom of the table and heading for relegation when Colin Appleton took him to Hull City in March 1984, having scored 16 times in 75 appearances for the Grecians.